-Prior to the patient leaving the ED, the status of movement allowed for the protection of spinal injuries or pelvic injuries should be documented and communicated with the care team.
+The status of movement allowed for the protection of spinal injuries or pelvic injuries should be documented and communicated with the care team.

 Potential safeguarding issues should be considered and escalated as per the trust pathway.

 On admission to hospital the elderly patient should receive the following